Conglomerate discount: Calculation

 The conglomerate discount is usually calculated by adding estimations of the intrinsic values of each of the subsidiary companies in a conglomerate and subtracting the conglomerate's market capitalization from that sum.
 See Sum-of-the-parts analysis.

 Deconglomeration

 Deconglomeration and focusing on one or a few businesses via various corporate restructurings may remove such discount and get better value recognition for each of the parts and may also help each business pursue independent strategies.
 Therefore, identifying and removing a conglomerate discount may be a profitable investment strategy.
 Recent examples of Deconglomeration in the US include ITT, Motorola, Fortune Brands, Marathon Oil, Genworth, and Sara Lee Corporation.
 The results have generally been quite positive.
 For example, ITT’s shares went up by some 11% on the breakup announcement, creating roughly $1B in value.
+Another example is Ferrari's demerger from FCA, with Ferrari's market cap now at 78.19 billion euros, whereas the rest of FCA is now part of the conglomerate Stellantis that trades at less than 1/3 of Ferrari's market capitalisation.